Sanskrit for duty, responsibility, or "the path"

 GIVE THE GIFT OF SIGHT

-With every new Dharma frame you purchase, we encourage you to send your old ones back to us.
-You receive 20% off of your next order, and we donate the used frames to our charity partners.
-Most recently, we donated 10,000 frames in December 2015 to VOSH international, a global non-profit that seeks to bring vision to every person on the planet.
-They took our donated frames to Nepal, whose people and infrastructure had just been devastated by an earthquake.
+With every new Dharma frame you purchase, we encourage you to send your old ones to charity.
+We have donated over 10,000 frames VOSH international, a global non-profit that seeks to bring vision to every person on the planet.
 They set up vision centers where locals could get tested for eye disease and refractive error, and they provided them with glasses so that they could begin to resume their normal lives.

 In a world where sustainability is far from the norm, we're trying to push the boundaries and do better.
 Our lens suppliers sell all of our leftover materials to other industries so that they can be recycled and used to create new products.
 Similarly, leftover acetate from our frame manufacturers is melted down and reused to produce new glasses.
 Our metal frames are coated using an ion-plating method, which - unlike most other production processes - doesn't pump runoff into the environment.
 Most recently, for our Buddha collection, we exclusively used wood that was harvested from sustainably managed forests certified by the Forest Stewardship Council.
 We strive to make all of our practices this resource-efficient and environmentally-friendly - keeping our prices fair and protecting Mother Earth.